 - Shoes must be worn at all times.
 Further, shoes worn in the laboratory areas will cover the entire top of the foot.

 - Shorts may be worn as long as they are in good taste, are consistent with the attire of the area of training received, and do not constitute a safety hazard to the student.

-- Allied Health students must wear the appropriate uniform to all classes and clinicals.
+- Health Sciences students must wear the appropriate uniform to all classes and clinicals.

 In addition to the specifics of the dress code enumerated above, students must wear their current Wiregrass Georgia Technical College ID badge so that it is visible at all times when they are on campus.
 Violators of the dress code and ID badge policy may be asked to leave campus and return with the proper attire and badge.
 Appeals will be in accordance with the Student Appeals Policy.

 The information in this College Catalog and Student Handbook accurately reflects current policies and procedures at the time of publication.
 Students are admitted to the College under and are subject to the provisions of the WGTC Catalog and Student Handbooks for the term they initially enroll.
 Students in all programs are admitted under and are subject to the provisions of the College Catalog and Student Handbook and applicable addendums for the term they are admitted to the program at Wiregrass Georgia Technical College.
 If for any reason a break in enrollment occurs, students must reapply and satisfy the College Catalog and Student Handbook requirements for the term of their re-entry to any program.
 The provisions of this catalog are not to be regarded as an irrevocable contract between Wiregrass Georgia Technical College and the student.
 The College reserves the right to change any provision or requirement at any time.